MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex1_KQL.md

 1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

-1. Go to https://aka.ms/lademo in your browser.
-Login with the MOD Administrator credentials.
+1. In the Microsoft Edge browser, go to <https://aka.ms/lademo> and login with the Administrator credentials.

 1. Close the Log Analytics video pop-up window that appears.

-1. Explore the available tables listed in the tab on the left side of the screen.
+1. Explore the available tables and other tools listed in the *schema and filter pane* on the left side of the screen.

 1. In the query editor, enter the following query and select the **Run** button.
 You should see the query results in the bottom window.